EB-5 Visa Guide: Everything You Need to Know About the EB-5 Visa

 What your immigration lawyer’s role is:

-• Your immigration lawyer should first consult with you to see if an EB-5 visa is the best option based on your immigration goals and circumstances.
+- Your immigration lawyer should first consult with you to see if an EB-5 visa is the best option based on your immigration goals and your particular circumstances.

-• Once your Form I-526 gets approved, your immigration lawyer should help you adjust your status or get your visa.
+- Once your Form I-526 gets approved, your immigration lawyer should help you adjust your status or to apply for your immigrant visa.

 22. How do I find a Business to Invest in for my EB-5 Visa?

-• You should make sure that you’ve done a lot of research on the business or regional center you are considering.
+- You should make sure that you’ve done a lot of research on the business or regional center project you are considering.

-• Besides your own personal efforts, there are professionals that can help you choose an investment.
+- Besides your own personal efforts, there are professionals that can help you choose a business or project to invest in.

 23. Who Qualifies for an EB-5 Visa?

-• As long as you meet the requirements of the EB-5 visa and you are not barred for some other reason, you should qualify to get an EB-5 visa.
+- As long as you meet the requirements of the EB-5 visa and you are not barred for some other reason, you should be eligible to apply for an EB-5 visa.

 24. What is the "Visa Backlog" and who does it Affect?

-• Over the last few years, the demand for EB-5 from citizens of Mainland China has exceeded the number of visas available.
+- Over the last several years, the demand for EB-5 from citizens of Mainland China has exceeded the number of visas available.

 25. When do my Investment Funds Need to be Invested in the EB-5 Business?